Posted on Friday, Dec. 8, 2017 at 12:26 pm

-For most of us, the holiday season represents a time for family festivities and good cheer.
-What few of us consider is that the holiday season is a time when there is an increased risk of home fires.
-According to the City of Madison Fire Department, many households engage in holiday activities that serve as some of the leading causes of U.S. home fires, including cooking.
-Christmas trees, candle usage and holiday decorations also significantly contribute to the seasonal causes of home fires.
-Add to that the hectic nature of the holidays, when people are trying to accomplish multiple tasks at one time, and the chance for home fires grows even more.
+Christmas trees, candle usage, and holiday decorations contribute significantly to the seasonal causes of home fires.
+Add to that the hectic nature of the holidays, when people are trying to accomplish multiple tasks at once, and the chance for home fires grows even more.

-- Make sure the tree is not blocking an exit, and is at least three feet away from any heat source, like fireplaces, space heaters, radiators, candles and heat vents or lights.
+- Keep trees away from exits and at least three feet away from any heat source, like fireplaces, space heaters, radiators, candles and heat vents or lights.

 - Never use lit candles to decorate the tree.

-- Always turn off Christmas tree lights before leaving the home or going to bed.
+- Always turn off tree lights before leaving the home or going to bed.

-- After Christmas, get rid of the tree.
-Dried-out trees are a fire hazard and should not be left in the home or garage, or placed outside the home.
+- After the holidays, take advantage of the City of Madison’s Holiday Tree Collection.
+Dried-out trees are a fire hazard and should not be left in the home or garage.